 I ran after it as fast as I could, still waving the scarf, but have you ever seen a thirty-year-old woman carrying a giant purse chasing a car-sized lion?
 It left me in its wake immediately, running straight into Chinatown.

 “Yeah, keep running!”
 I yelled.

 A second later a long crash sounded, and I jumped.
 A woman in a floral print shirt had brought a gong out of her shop and waited for the nian to pass before smashing it.
-She sounded it over and over again, and in the distance I heard more noise.
+She sounded it repeatedly, and in the distance, I heard more noise.
 We were in Chinatown now, and it looked like a few people had been warned I was coming.

 A few blocks down, the nian ran so hard its mane streamed behind it like little streamers of orange fire.

 Man, nian are just beautiful.
 I’d seen one safely in a cage while still a child, and I’d marveled about it to my guards and escorts until they could repeat the nian story, too.
 “It was this big!
 And so pretty!”

 For a fun change of pace, a large tiger ran past me in the street.
 Up ahead I heard snarling.
 I slowed, then walked, clutching the stitch in my side.
 If they had it, they didn’t need me getting in the way.

 There were four tigers by the time I caught up.
 They were in different shades of orange, different sizes of stripes, smashing into the nian then weaving away.
 They pushed it into the concrete, asphalt and plastic slides of Jefferson park, away from the busy streets.
 Another tiger joined them, and a few more seemed to set up a perimeter.
 Too many tigers in one fight and they started to get in each other’s way, but there was plenty of backup in case someone needed to tap out.